 of these doctrines began to change both in significance and meaning, and so

-now we have a church that doesn’t know how to establish unity among its
+now we have a church that doesn’t know what to believe or how to establish unity.

-members.
-It is still all there in the Bible, and many read it every day, but
+The truth is still all there in the Bible, and many read it, but

 they just can’t see through the haze of preconceived notions and ideas and